Domaine Labruyère - Champ de Cour 2017

 Wine rated (2020 guide) 16/20 (Very good wine)

-Its black color evokes old roses and lavender.
-Its palate is noble, with broad, juicy tannins.
+Its deep black color evokes old-fashioned roses and lavender.
+It has a refined palate, with broad, juicy tannins.

 About the estate: